Stemmi/st-emmi-konzerte/README.md

 A history of live shows of my rock band St. Emmi

 ## Questions
-Navigation / pagination: I read on 'updated' and created pagination now with a watcher.
+Navigation / pagination: I read on 'updated' and created pagination now with a watch instead.
 Works well, but: No visible query in the url.

 ## To do list
-Backend file structure / best practise: Where to put which functionality (services/controller)?
-- Check if you can do more at the db level (joining shows & locations)

-Navigation with queries
-- (CardContainer)
-- Use the updated function in vue.
-- Read vue documentation about it.

-What to check while posting?
-Valid user, valid location id... and how?
-Throw Error?
-- Escape ot better get rid of code in text? → Decide!
-- You don’t need to limit text – the db is doing it for you
-- REALLY?
-My db test did say something different...

-Error handling
-- create a small .js with a function that throws an error, check what happed if you call it from a function call, from an async funtion, from a try/catch block, from one within the other… experiment!
-- Async throws error automatically

-Fix: One day date offset
-- At db, always use UTC (cenntrailzed, fiexed time without DST (summer/winter)).
-- Or Unix epoch (seconds from 01.01.1970)
-- handle time zones in frontend
-- look at database/db.js / connection
-- check time zone settings in DB: SHOW VARIABLES;

-Fix: Back button from detail view does not work properly
-Fix: Maps marker shows comma when date is missing (and no link)
+Big steps

-New blog post: handle locations existing / new
+- New blog post: handle locations existing / new // Component
-New blog post: handle bands
+- New blog post: handle bands

-Host images in backend folder, not in frontend folder New blog post / Uploading images: Use Multipart Form Data
+- Host images in backend folder, not in frontend folder
+- New blog post / Uploading images: Use Multipart Form Data

+Small steps:
-Fix: Alt-Text color if image is missing
+- Fix: Alt-Text color if image is missing
-Fix: placeholder if image is missing
+- Fix: placeholder if image is missing

-edit
-delete

-Feat: Implement location url in detail view and in detail map popup
+- Feat: Implement location url in detail view and in detail map popup

-Feat: Navigate back to last page from detail view
+- Feat: Navigate back to last page from detail view

-???
-Remove unneeded elements from getters

 ### Bonus 3: New Blog Post
     The form is cleared after adding a new blog post and the user gets directed to the Dashboard, again.